syncfusion-content/maui-docs/MAUI/ImageEditor/shape.md

 ## Customize shape settings

-The shape annotations can be customized using common annotation customization properties.

-* `Bounds`: Specifies the bounds of the annotation view.
+You can customize the appearance of each shape using the `ShapeSettings`

-* `AllowDrag`:  Enables or disables the dragging for annotations.
+* `AllowDrag`: Enables or disables the dragging for shape annotation.
-* `AllowResize`: Enables or disables the resizing for annotations.
+* `AllowResize`: Enables or disables the resizing for shape annotation.
+* `Bounds`: Specifies the bounds of the shapes.
+You can position the shapes wherever you want on the image.
+The value of the shape bounds should fall between 0 and 1.
+* `Color` - Specifies the color of the shape annotation.
+* `IsFilled` - Enables or disables the fill color of the shapes.
+This is applicable only for `AnnotationShape.Rectangle` and `AnnotationShape.Circle` shape types.
+* `StrokeThickness` - Specifies the stroke width of the shapes.
+It is not applicable for and in the filled state.
-* `Opacity`: Specifies the opacity of annotations.
+* `Opacity`: Specifies the opacity of shape annotation.
+This value ranges from 0 to 1.

-Shapes can be inserted and customized by changing their stroke color, fill color, and stroke thickness.
-You can create shapes using either a toolbar or the `AddShape` method.

 In the `AddShape` method, you can insert shapes by specifying the fill color, stroke color, and stroke thickness.
 The [`AddShape`] method has the following parameters.

 *  `StrokeThickness` - Specifies the stroke width of the shapes.
 *  `Color` - Specifies the stroke color of the shapes.
 *  `IsFilled` - Enables or disbles the fill color of the shapes.
-*  `FillColor` - The fill color of the shapes.

 {% tabs %}
 {% highlight C# tabtitle="C#" %}